vammultipl/vammultiplayer_revamped/README.md

 6. You now have a parallel VaM Multiplayer setup with full admin rights.

 ## Security and Privacy
-- No user data is stored on the server apart from registered user IPs, which expire and are deleted every 24h.
+- No user data is stored on the server apart from registered user IPs and Discord usernames, which expire and are deleted every 24h.
+- Discord bot only displays Discord usernames of connected players when prompted with /state or /monitor commands.
 - Position and rotation of joints are the only data transmitted.
 - TCP connection is not protected by SSL; data is in plaintext.
 - IPs not in the allowlist managed by the Discord bot are immediately disconnected.